Spark - AI Model Card

 Employees who interact with Spark through familiar enterprise channels.

-Service desk agents benefit from enhanced, context-rich tickets when escalated by the Spark agent.
+Service desk agents who can benefit from enhanced, context-rich tickets when escalated by the Spark agent.

-Service desk supervisors gain increased visibility into Spark-employee conversations, as well as resolution-performance metrics to help measure and improve the value delivered by Spark.
+Service desk supervisors, who can gain increased visibility into Spark-employee conversations, as well as resolution-performance metrics to help measure and improve the value delivered by Spark.

 Out-of-scope use cases